materialsvirtuallab/matcalc/docs/matcalc.md

 Executes benchmarks using the provided calculators and combines the results into a list of dataframes.
-Each benchmark runs for all models provided by calculators, collecting individual results and performing validations during data combination.
+Each benchmark runs for all models provided by calculators, collecting individual results and performing validations during elemental_refs combination.

 * **Parameters:**
   * **calculators** – A dictionary where the keys are the model names (str)